-- (a) No later than two weeks before each At National Conference, the Federal Council will appoint (by ordinary resolution) as members of Federal Council:

-- (i) an additional General Practitioner;
+- (a) At its first meeting after the National Conference held in each even-numbered year, the Federal Council will appoint (by ordinary resolution) as members of Federal Council: - (i) an additional General Practitioner;

-- (ii) an additional Doctor in Training; and

-- (iii) an additional Rural Doctor,

-each of whom must be an Ordinary Member.
+- (ii) an additional Doctor in Training; and - (iii) an additional Rural Doctor, each of whom must be an Ordinary Member.

-- (b) In making appointments under this clause 28.8 the Federal Council must: - (i) have regard to the recommendations of the relevant Council; - (ii) have regard to AMA gender equity targets; and - (iii) ensure that Federal Council includes at least two members from each State or Territory AMA. - (c) Each representative will take up appointment to Federal Council at the conclusion of the National Conference in that year and remain on Federal Council until the conclusion of the following National Conference unless otherwise ceasing to be a representative in accordance with the by laws.
+- (b) In making appointments under this clause 28.8 the Federal Council must: - (i) have regard to the recommendations of the relevant Council; - (ii) have regard to AMA gender equity targets; and - (iii) ensure that Federal Council includes at least two members from each State or Territory AMA. - (c) Each representative will take up appointment to Federal Council at the conclusion of the National Conference in that year and remain on Federal Council until the conclusion of the National Conference two years after that unless otherwise ceasing to be a representative in accordance with the by laws.